mihai-negru/java-merger-files/README.md

 >**NOTE:** A bad example would be to send as input a class named Main because all files will be merged into a **Main.java** file which will break some functionality.
-However you can hava a Main.java file in the package and it will be overwritten with the merged java files, so my advidse is not to create a Main.java file
+However you can have a Main.java file in the package and it will be overwritten with the merged java files, so my advidse is not to create a Main.java file

 The input file has to contain a **main function** with the following signature: